 This member of the Aster family has a long history of native use in Paraguay as a sweetener for teas and foods.
 It contains a substance known as stevioside that is 100 to 300 times sweeter than sugar, but provides no calories.1

 In the early 1970s, a consortium of Japanese food manufacturers developed stevia extracts for use as a zero-calorie sugar substitute.
 Subsequently, stevia extracts became a common ingredient in Asian soft drinks, desserts, chewing gum, and many other food products.
 Extensive Japanese research has found stevia to be extremely safe.
-However, there have not been enough US studies for the FDA to approve stevia as a sugar substitute.
-Without identifying it as such, stevia is nonetheless widely used by savvy manufacturers to sweeten commercial beverage teas and other products.
+The FDA currently labels high purity stevia as GRAS (generally recognized as safe).
+This designation allows it to be used as a sweetener in foods without FDA approval.14 As such, stevia is widely used by manufacturers to sweeten commercial beverage teas and other products.

 Although stevia is best known as a sweetener, when stevia extracts are taken in very high doses they may reduce blood pressure, according to two large Chinese studies.